malhal/MHMeteor/README.md

 All you need to do is startup meteor and create the incremental store, and then everything the same as a normal CoreData application.

 ###Starting up Meteor
+This is how to startup CoreMeteor - it will keep trying to connect until it succeeds.
+If the javascript on the server changes then the block will be called again with the isRestart flag true.
 ```objc
 [MHMeteor startupMeteorWithURL:[NSURL URLWithString:url] startedUpHandler:^(MHMeteor *meteor, BOOL isRestart) {
 }];
 ```

 ###Creating the Incremental Store
+Once Meteor has started and you have the instance, then you can create add the MHMeteorIncrementalStore persistent stor as follows:
 ```objc
 NSError* error;
 [_persistentStoreCoordinator addPersistentStoreWithType:[MHMeteorIncrementalStore type] configuration:nil URL:nil options:@{@"meteor" : _meteor} error:&error];